BufferHund/smart-deal-finder/data/README.md

 null
 ```

+## Limitations and Future Work

+While the dataset covers a diverse set of supermarket brochures, it is limited to a fixed page resolution and a single document type.
+Layout patterns and product representations may therefore not fully generalize to other promotional formats or regions.
+In addition, some pages contain no valid product deals, and certain fields (e.g., discounts) are sparsely populated, which may affect model performance and evaluation stability.
+Meanwhile, the quantity of the pages cannot be regarded as sufficient.

+The annotation workflow is also not perfect.
+The annotation only by one person is exhausted and therefore problematic to some degree.

+If we have more time and resource.
+We will annotate more data and with a more proper way.
+More supermarkets and pages will be included.
+An more correct approach to make sure the correctness of the annotations will also be introduced.

 ## License and Usage
 The dataset is intended solely for academic research and educational purposes, not for commercial redistribution.